Nandhini-mv/Material_UI/README.md

 ### Usage
 Access slider attributes through a object of SliderModel and customize the Slider using setter functions and finally pass the object to MaterialSlider.

- Below are list of properties available.
+ Below are list of properties available which can be customized using the SliderModel object (setter methods).
  | Properties   | Description | Type |
  | -------------| ------------| -----|
  | SliderType     |   Defined the type of the Slider         | SliderType Enum (Continue, Discrete)  |